freenas/freenas-docs/userguide/storage.rst

 :ref:`Replacing a Failed Drive`).

 **Upgrade:** used to upgrade the pool to the latest ZFS features, as described in :ref:`Upgrading a ZFS Pool`.
-This button will not appear if the pool is running the latest versions of feature flags.
+This button does not appear if the pool is running the latest version of feature flags.

 .. _volume_status_fig: